Learning Data-adaptive Nonparametric Kernels: Experimental Results

-For real-world situations, we compare the proposed DANK model with other representative regression algorithms on eight datasets from the UCI database. \cite{Gonen2012Bayesian} extend BMKL to regression tasks, and thus we include it for comparisons.
+We compare the proposed DANK model with other representative regression algorithms on eight data sets from the UCI database. \cite{Gonen2012Bayesian} extend BMKL to regression tasks, and thus we include it for comparisons.
 Apart from SVR-CV and BMKL, the Nadaraya-Watson (NW) estimator with metric learning \citep{noh2017generative} is also taken into comparison.
 The remaining experimental settings follow with the classification tasks on the UCI database illustrated in Section~\ref{sec:classUCI}.

-Table~\ref{UCIreg} lists a brief statistics of these eight datasets, and reports the average prediction accuracy and standard deviation of every compared algorithm. \fh{Moreover}, we present the regression performance of our DANK model and SVR-CV on the training data to show their respective model flexibilities.
+Table~\ref{UCIreg} lists a brief statistics of these eight data sets, and reports the average prediction accuracy and standard deviation of every compared algorithm.
+Moreover, we present the regression performance of our DANK model and SVR-CV on the training data to show their respective model flexibilities.
 We find that, the proposed DANK model exhibits more encouraging performance than SVR-CV in terms of the RMSE on the training and test data.
-From the results on four datasets including \emph{bodyfat}, \emph{pyrim}, \emph{space}, and \emph{mpg}, we observe that our method statistically achieves the best prediction performance.
-On the remaining datasets, our DANK model achieves comparable performance with BMKL and NW.
+From the results on four data sets including \emph{bodyfat}, \emph{pyrim}, \emph{space}, and \emph{mpg}, we observe that our method statistically achieves the best prediction performance.
+On the remaining data sets, our DANK model achieves comparable performance with BMKL and NW.